"I saw the angel in the marble and carved until I set him free."

 Distancing or rather suppressing any aspect of yourself creates the shadows.
 For you as the artist, what could be more dangerous than to create something unique but viewed only as ordinary by others?

-The challenges: Motivated by your desire to express your uniqueness, your greatest fear and challenge is the failure to execute or be rejected.
+The challenges: Motivated by your desire to express your uniqueness, your greatest fear is the failure to execute or be rejected.
 Will rejection cause you to see yourself as a failure or ordinary?
 Can you overcome the humiliation and break the need for not being acknowledged, accepted, or praised for your work?
 Will you cease to continue and become resentful?
 How will you handle your emotions as you see another person succeed in their work?

 - creativity block